NAWM

 Room Rates

 NAWM’s room block is now open.
 To make your lodging reservations, call 844-432-4748 and specify National Association of Wetland Managers group code 1YQ29P.
 Or reserve online at Skamania Lodge.
-NAWM’s agreed upon per diem rate for Skamania Lodge is $152/night for Superior Guestrooms, not including applicable taxes and/or fees.
-There are also a limited number of Riverview Guestrooms available at $192/night plus applicable taxes and/or fees.
+NAWM’s agreed upon per diem rate for Skamania Lodge is $155/night for Superior Guestrooms, not including applicable taxes and/or fees.
 Deadline to make reservations is Saturday, March 8, 2025.

 When reservations are made, Skamania Lodge will require a deposit equal to the room rate and tax for the first night.
 An individual’s deposit is refundable to that individual if Skamania Lodge receives notice of an individual’s cancellation at least 7 days prior to scheduled arrival.
 Upon check-in, each guest will be required to present a valid credit card, on which an amount of sufficient pre-authorization can be obtained to cover room and tax charges and resort fee for the length of the guest’s stay, plus the anticipated use of Skamania Lodge’s ancillary services, and Skamania requires each guest’s home/business address and email address.